 The first part of the financials is a detailed 12-month profit and loss projection.
 The profit and loss projection includes all sources of revenue (including the capital contributions of owners) and all costs/expenses associated with the business.

 - The middle portion should give a breakdown of all costs and expenses of startup and operations, including the cost of capital (i.e., interest on loans).
 You should allocate a percentage of any contingency funds to miscellaneous expenses of the 12-month period.
-Your sales cost should include the costs of goods sold, service related expenses.
+Your sales cost should include the costs of goods sold, service-related expenses.
 Profit projections should be accompanied by a narrative explaining the major assumptions used to estimate company income and expenses.

-- Profit/Loss projections should be laid out month-by-month for the twelve month period.
+- Profit/Loss projections should be laid out month-by-month for the twelve-month period.
 The 12-month projections should be accompanied by a narrative explaining the major assumptions used to estimate company income and expenses.
 You will want to carefully document your presumptions for use in future planning.

 The 12-month projections should be as detailed as possible.
 While the revenue portion will generally be very simple in comparison to the expenses portion.
 The important point about the revenue portion is to make certain that your revenue projections are realistic.
 Too many business plans over-estimate revenue from sales early in the Startup’s life.
-Remember, the number one reason why business fail is a lack of sales.
-This lead to inevitable cash flow problems.
+Remember, the number one reason why businesses fail is a lack of sales.
+This leads to inevitable cash flow problems.